-Bonds are a cornerstone of the financial markets, playing a crucial role for both issuers seeking capital and investors seeking stable returns.
-This comprehensive guide explores what bonds are, the various types of bonds, how they compare to other securities, and the advantages and risks of bond investing.
+These fixed-income instruments are a cornerstone of the financial markets, playing a crucial role for both issuers seeking capital and investors seeking stable returns.
+This comprehensive guide explores what they are, the various types of bonds, how they compare to other securities, and the advantages and risks.

 What Are Bonds?